nationalcptc-teamtools/University-of-West-Florida/README.md

 # University-of-West-Florida
 University of West Florida CPTC Team Tools
-Below are the tools we intent to use for CPTC this year.
+Below are the tools we intend to use for CPTC this year.